ahmed-tech-t/recursive_navigation/README.md

 The state of the tree is automatically saved on the device and retrieved on the next login.

-<h2> License </h2>
-This project is licensed under the MIT License.
-See the LICENSE file for details.

 <h2> Acknowledgements </h2>
 This project was inspired by the concept of tree data structure.